Programming-Hero-Next-Level-Development/assignment-3/README.md

   -Beef = "Beef", // Represents cows bred primarily for meat production.
   -DualPurpose = "Dual Purpose", // Represents cows bred for both milk and meat production.

--seller: A reference ID that identifies the seller of the cow, allowing for tracking and association with the seller's information .
+-seller: A reference ID that identifies the seller of the cow, allowing for tracking and association with the seller's information.

-### Implement Create, Read, Update Operations for Users Listing
+### Implement Create, Read, and Update Operations for Users Listing

 ### Create a new User

  Route:  /api/v1/auth/signup (POST)
  Request body:
  {
-  "_id":"ObjectId(“6473c6a50c56d0d40b9bb6a3)",
+  "password":"abrakadabra",
+  "role": "buyer",
   "phoneNumber":"01711111111",
-  "password":"abrakadabra",
-  "role":"buyer",
-  "address":"Chattogram",
+  "address": "Chattogram",
-  "amount":30000  // saved money to buy cow
+  "amount":30000  // saved money to buy the cow
 }
  Response: The newly created user object.
  Response Sample Pattern: